Lord of the Flies

 Lord of the Flies is the 1954 debut novel of British author William Golding.
-The plot concerns a group of prepubescent British boys who are stranded on an uninhabited island and their disastrous attempts to govern themselves that led to a descent into savagery.
+The plot concerns a group of prepubescent British boys who are stranded on an uninhabited island and their disastrous attempts to govern themselves that lead to a descent into savagery.
 The novel's themes include morality, leadership, and the tension between civility and chaos.

 Lord of the Flies was generally well received and is a popularly assigned book in schools.

 Background

 Published in 1954, Lord of the Flies was Golding's first novel.
 Golding got the idea for the plot from The Coral Island, a children's adventure novel with a focus on Christianity and the supposed civilising influence of British colonialism.
 Golding thought that the book was unrealistic and asked his wife whether it would be a good idea if he "wrote a book about children on an island, children who behave in the way children really would behave?"

 Golding, who was a philosophy teacher before becoming a Royal Navy lieutenant, experienced war firsthand and commanded a landing craft in the Normandy landings during D-Day in 1944.
-After the war ended and Golding returned to England, the world was dominated by Cold War and the threat of nuclear annihilation, which led Golding to examine the nature of humanity and that went on to inspire Lord of the Flies.
+After the war ended and Golding returned to England, the world was dominated by the Cold War and the threat of nuclear annihilation, which led Golding to examine the nature of humanity and that went on to inspire Lord of the Flies.

-The draft of the book was entitled Strangers from Within, which was considered "too abstract and too explicit".
 The novel was rejected by many publishers before being accepted by Faber & Faber.
 An initial rejection labelled the book as "absurd...
 Rubbish & dull".
+The draft of the book was titled Strangers from Within, which was considered "too abstract and too explicit".
 Eventually Golding chose Lord of the Flies as the title.
 The title is a literal translation of Beelzebub, a biblical demon considered the god of pride and warfare.

 Editor Charles Monteith worked with Golding on several major edits, including removing the entire first section that described an evacuation from nuclear war.
 The character of Simon also was heavily edited to remove an interaction with a mysterious figure who is implied to be a god.
 Ultimately, Golding accepted the edits, and wrote that "I've lost any kind of objectivity I ever had over this novel and can hardly bear to look at it".
 The edited manuscripts are available to view at the University of Exeter library.